nobriot/re-execute/README.md

 rex -f docs/ -e md -e rst make docs
 ```

+Using `-e md,rst` is also valid.
+Use `-e ""` to allow files without extensions.

 ## Exiting

 Once the program start, it's like [VIM](https://www.vim.org/), you never exit it 😉.